Wrinkles the Clown

 Wrinkles the Clown is a 2019 American documentary comedy horror film directed by Michael Beach Nichols.
 The film follows a man known as Wrinkles the Clown who lives in Naples, Florida.
 For a fee of "a few hundred dollars", he will attend birthdays, scare misbehaving kids, and prank people.

-The film was released in the United States on October 4, 2019 by Magnet Releasing.
+The film was released in the United States on October 4, 2019 (which, coincidentally, was the release date of another film centered around a clown, Joker) by Magnet Releasing.

 Background

 Wrinkles the Clown is a character created by an unidentified performance artist living in Naples, Florida, United States, as part of an elaborate art project.
 Wrinkles presents himself as a curmudgeonly homeless clown, that parents can hire to scare children.
 Despite his offer to come into people's homes and frighten their misbehaving children for "a few hundred dollars", the artist has never actually accepted one of these jobs and all of the videos of Wrinkles scaring families are staged.

 In a November 2015 interview with the Washington Post, Wrinkles provided a fictional biography that he presented to the journalists as if it was his real life.
 He claims to be a 65-year-old retired and divorced veteran who moved to Naples, Florida, from Rhode Island sometime around 2009.
 Not satisfied with being a "boring retiree," Wrinkles bought his distinctive clown mask online and started to make stickers and business cards promoting his telephone number.
 Over the next few years, Wrinkles grew in popularity.
 Florida teenagers posted photos taken of Wrinkles on social media and Wrinkles himself said that he now receives "hundreds of phone calls a day".